Rules and Regulations for the Innovation Voucher Program (870-RICR-20-00-4)

 b.Is described in codes 31-33 of the North American Industry Classification system, as revised from time to time.

-13."Small Business Manufacturer" shall mean an entity that meets both the definition of Small Business and Manufacturer as defined in these Rules.
+13."Small Business Manufacturer" means an entity that meets both the definition of Small Business and Manufacturer as defined in these Rules.

 1.access to research or scientific expertise, including preparatory work for research and development;